google/syzkaller/dashboard/config/linux/README.md

 Instance features:
  - `nonoise`: disables auxiliary debug configs (lockdep, stalls, object debug, etc);
    used on instances on which we ignore all crashes except for the main debug tool (KMSAN/KCSAN/LEAK) and on instances that are too slow (some qemu emulation).
  - `reduced`: disables some generic (mostly arch-independent) kernel subsystems;
    used on slow qemu emulation instances since these subsystems are well testing on fast native instances.
+   `syz-kconf` knows about this feature and gives it special meaning: all configs in fragments enabled by this feature are disabled for reduced instances.

 Some features/constraints are defined by `syz-kconf` itself or have special meaning:
  - `override` on a config allows to override a previous definition of the same config (otherwise it results in an error)